 The programme is a continuing accreditation process.
 It supports and advises services in the interpretation of the Autism Accreditation standards and advises them on creating quality action groups to assist the process.
 Services are advised on carrying out a self-audit process against our standards, using set criteria, until they are ready to undergo a formal review.

-St. Joseph’s School is very proud to have achieved the autism accreditation two years ago.
+St. Joseph’s is very proud to have achieved Autism Accreditation.
 Please click here to find out more information.

 Arts Council England works to get great art to everyone by championing, developing and investing in artistic experiences that enrich people’s lives.

-As the national development agency for the arts, we support a range of artistic activities from theatre to music, literature to dance, photography to digital art, carnival to crafts.
+As the national development agency for the arts, it supports a range of artistic activities from theatre to music, literature to dance, photography to digital art, carnival to crafts.

 Great art inspires us, brings us together and teaches us about ourselves and the world around us.
 In short, it makes life better.

-We are the Specialist Schools and Academies Trust (SSAT), an independent, not-for-profit membership organisation dedicated to raising levels of achievement in secondary education.
+The Specialist Schools and Academies Trust (SSAT) is an independent, not-for-profit membership organisation dedicated to raising levels of achievement in secondary education.

-We have a membership of over 5,600 schools and organisations.
-We are a registered charity.
+It has a membership of over 5,600 schools and organisations, and is a registered charity.

-We work with head teachers, teachers and students to encourage them to develop and share new and effective teaching and learning practice, and to improve schools to raise standards and levels of achievement.
-In practice, head teachers and teachers design, lead and deliver our work, and continue to develop what we do
+SSAT works with head teachers, teachers and students to encourage them to develop and share new and effective teaching and learning practice, and to improve schools to raise standards and levels of achievement.
+In practice, head teachers and teachers design, lead, deliver and continue to develop SSAT’s work.

-The Healthy Schools Programme (NHSP) is a joint initiative between DCSF and Department of Health (DH) – which promotes a whole school / whole child approach to health.
-The Programme has existed since 1999.
-It is recognised as a key delivery mechanism in the Children’s Plan (DCSF 2007) and in Healthy Weight, healthy Lives (DH 2008) – 21st Century White Paper reference.
+The Healthy Schools Programme (NHSP) is a joint initiative between DFE and Department of Health (DH) – which promotes a whole school / whole child approach to health.

 Healthy Schools is intended to deliver real benefits in respect of:

-We want all children and young people to be healthy and achieve at school and in life.
-We believe that by providing opportunities at school for enhancing emotional and physical aspects of health.
-In the longer term, this will lead to improved health, reduced health inequalities, increased social inclusion and raise achievement for all.
+Healthy Schools wants all children and young people to be healthy and achieve at school and in life.
+They believe that by providing opportunities at school for enhancing emotional and physical aspects of health, this will lead to improved health, reduced health inequalities, increased social inclusion and raise achievement for all.

-St. Joseph’s School were awarded Specialist Status for Communication and Interaction in 2009.
+St. Joseph’s was awarded Specialist Status for Communication and Interaction in 2009.

-Specialist Status will give St. Joseph’s the opportunity to share and develop their expertise and improve outcomes for the students, stakeholders and the local community.
-During the first year some of the things we will achieve are:
+Specialist Status has given St. Joseph’s the opportunity to share and develop their expertise and improve outcomes for the students, stakeholders, the local community and the wider education community.